Ray J: 2007–11: Sex tape, All I Feel, and A Family Business

 In February 2007, a pornographic home video he made with former girlfriend Kim Kardashian in 2003, Kim Kardashian, Superstar, was made public.
 Kardashian sued Vivid Entertainment for ownership of the tape.
 In late April 2007, Kardashian dropped the suit and settled with Vivid Entertainment for $5 million.

 Knockout Entertainment announced a multimillion-dollar album deal with Koch Records and Shaquille O'Neal's "Deja 34" entertainment company.
 The first album for this deal is Ray J's fourth album All I Feel, which features The Game and Yung Berg among others.
 It was released on April 1, 2008.
 The album's first single is "Sexy Can I" featuring rapper Yung Berg peaked at number three on the Top Singles (Hot 100) for six weeks.
 A video for the track, directed by R. Malcolm Jones, was shot in December 2007.
-J stars in the Black Christmas movie Dark Christmas under the direction from Deon Taylor.
+J starred in the Black Christmas movie Dark Christmas under the direction from Deon Taylor.

 In 2009, Norwood starred in his own VH1 reality dating show, For the Love of Ray J. The show premiered on February 2, 2009.
-For his show on March 24, 2009, he released the soundtrack/studio album called For The Love Of Ray J. On November 2, 2009, the show's second season premiered.
-In 2010, Norwood and his sister Brandy Norwood premiered the VH1 reality series Brandy and Ray J: A Family Business along with their parents.
+For his show on March 24, 2009, he released the soundtrack/studio album called For the Love of Ray J. On November 2, 2009, the show's second season premiered.
+In 2010, Norwood and his sister Brandy Norwood premiered the VH1 reality series Brandy & Ray J: A Family Business along with their parents.
 The show debuted in April 2010 and chronicled the backstage happenings of both siblings, while taking a bigger role in their family's management and production company, R&B Productions.

-On June 19, 2011, Ray J, along with his sister Brandy and his father Willie Norwood Sr., released A Family Business, which serves as a soundtrack to their hit reality TV show, Brandy and Ray J: A Family Business, and was released through Time-Life Music.
+On June 19, 2011, Ray J, along with his sister Brandy and his father Willie Norwood Sr., released A Family Business, which serves as a soundtrack to their hit reality TV show, Brandy & Ray J: A Family Business, and was released through Time-Life Music.
 He released a single from the album called "Turnin' Me On".
 The song will be featured on his upcoming album as well.